Calamari/sequel-orm/readme.md

 ## Things that are still todo:

 ### v0.1:
-- hasMany with different name
 - Check if record can be extracted as module from model.js
 - this readme file with all stuff explained
 - generated documentation
 - chaining (of save, add and set methods...)
-- calc codecoverage?
 - fix Date locale problem and tests
 - make sure we only save changed attributes into db
 - take care of default value WHERE to set it?
 - hooks filling up createdAt and updatedAt columns
+- BUG: timestamps
 - destroyAll method
 - jaz-toolkit updated and on github

 ### v0.2:
 - dont mark things as dirty if orignal state is met again
 - dont save assocs that are already saved
+- load associated records instantly with loading this one
 - Only load some attributes of a record (maybe like in sequalize)
 - TableMigrator should be able to create syncs and replace TableCreator and TableUpdater
 - through associations
 - data type ENUM
+- calc codecoverage?
 - associations with autosave?
 - Check association validation before saving? (after previous one)
 - Item.getThings({ where: 'id>3', limit: 5 }, cb) should work